The Truth Behind Personal Injury Settlements...

 A claim can take a long time to resolve.
 During that time, a person may need to claim disability or social welfare benefits because the accident has made them unable to work and earn an income.
-Some car accident or injury cases involve Supplemental Security Income benefits in addition to any benefits payable for property damage or injuries.
+Some car accident or injury cases involve Supplemental Security Income (SSI) benefits in addition to any benefits payable for property damage or injuries.
 Car accident victims may be able to get benefits based on the fact that their resources and income dwindle to the low levels that are needed to qualify.

 If a claimant is eligible for SSI, they may also be picked up for Medicaid coverage to help pay for medical bills.
 These benefits can be essential to getting treatment and reaching recovery.
 But if a claimant suddenly doesn't meet the requirements for either program, they may stop getting benefits.
 Lump sum personal injury settlements can be high enough to disqualify a person from receiving SSI, thereby disqualifying them from receiving Medicare.
 Anyone who receives Medicaid, such as older individuals, may also have their benefits stopped if they get a large amount of money at once, such as an inheritance.

 Sometimes, insurance companies or defendants pay out a large settlement at the end of a case.
 The amount depends on the circumstances of the case, liability, etc., but sometimes the net proceeds to the client can be thousands of dollars.
 Getting the equivalent of one year's salary in a single lump sum can make a claimant automatically disqualified for disability benefits and any additional benefits they get, such as Medicaid.
 But the client may be able to allocate that money so that it does not disqualify them from getting more benefits.

 Medicaid beneficiaries have some options if they expect a large amount of money to disqualify them from the program.
 One option is to set up a Special Needs Trust.
 The beneficiaries of these trusts are people with special needs or disabilities, in this case, that would be the claimant.
 They can put the personal injury settlement into this type of trust so they can withdraw money when they need it and at a rate that won't disqualify them for disability benefits.

 It isn't a good idea to repay personal loans with your settlement proceeds, especially those only made in oral agreements with friends or families.
-There needs to be proper documentation of how the money is spent, so in these situations, the Social Security Administration may say you're giving the money as a gift rather than repayment.
+There needs to be proper documentation of how the money is spent, so in these situations, the SSA may say you're giving the money as a gift rather than repayment.
 A small claims court may be able to produce an order that reduces the debt to a judgement so there is proof of repayment.

 Medical treatment is an important part of recovering from an accident, and Medicaid may be one of the only ways you can pay for it.
 Make sure you maintain your eligibility for Medicaid by discussing your options with an accident attorney.
 They can help you allocate the proceeds of your case in a way that protects your future benefits.
-Call the car accident lawyers at the Coye Law Firm for help through your case, from the initial consultation to settlement.